@ShahidNShah

 Botulinum Toxin Injections

 Botulinum toxin injections, commonly known as Botox, have been successfully used to treat hyperhidrosis.
 By injecting small amounts of Botox into the affected areas, the nerve signals responsible for sweat production are blocked, significantly reducing sweating.
-This treatment provides a significant break from your symptoms – think months of feeling better – and can be repeated as often as you need it.
+This Botox Treatment provides a significant break from your symptoms – think months of feeling better – and can be repeated as often as you need it.

 Advances in Wearable Technology